john-from-qa/photo2mae/README.md

 # photo2mae
+For art, nothing scientific about it.
-generate a mae file from a photo
+Generate a mae file from a photo (png, jpg).
+Requires pillow (pip install pillow)
+Check --help for usage